 Taylor River Fishing

 The Taylor River has many distinct sections.
 The headwaters of the Taylor (above Taylor Reservoir) is a classic high alpine stream that meanders under majestic views of the Collegiate Peaks.
-The water is a small to medium size stream with ox bows, long riffles, runs and some nice pocket water.
-There is a large number of streams that feed the upper stretch and offer wonderful fishing opportunities.
+The water is a small- to medium-size stream with ox bows, long riffles, runs and some nice pocket water.
+There are a large number of streams that feed the upper stretch and offer wonderful fishing opportunities.

-The sections below the dam to Almont is referred to as the Upper, Middle & Lower Taylor.
-These sections offer approximately 12 miles of public water with easy access off County Rd.
-742. The character of this section is technical fast pocket water with sporadic riffles and runs.
-The fast moving water can make for difficult wading at levels above 250 c.f.s.
-Check the water level.
+The Taylor River between Taylor Park Dam and Almont offers approximately 12 miles of public water with easy access off County Road 742.
+The character of this section is technical fast pocket water with sporadic riffles and runs.
+The fast-moving water can make for difficult wading at levels above 250 c.f.s.
+Check the water level before you go.
+It’s also a good idea to call or stop in at a local fly-fishing outfitter to chat about conditions.

-The most notable part of the Taylor is the .4 mile of water below Taylor Reservoir.
+The most notable part of the Taylor is the .4 mile of water just below the dam.
 This section is host to some of the largest stream-born trout in the lower 48 states.
-Their large size is attributed to the tail-water from the dam providing a constant food source year round, the bulk of which is the protein rich Mysis Shrimp.
-Catch and release regulations are in effect on this portion of the river and it is fishable year round.
-Due to the enormous size of the fish (many over 10 lbs) this section also receives a lot of pressure so be prepared for crowds.
-The fish are wise and wary and conditions can be cold and windy, this can make for some difficult, but very rewarding fishing .Find a Fishing Guide
+Their large size is attributed to the tail-water from the dam providing a constant food source year-round, the bulk of which is the protein-rich mysis shrimp.
+Catch-and-release regulations are in effect on this portion of the river and it is fishable year-round.
+Due to the enormous size of the fish (many over 10 pounds), this section also receives a lot of pressure, so be prepared for crowds.
+The fish are wise and wary.
+This can make for some difficult but very rewarding fishing.Find a Fishing Guide

 Taylor River Rafting

-Rafting trips on the Taylor River take place below the dam on the “Upper,” “Middle,” and “Lower” Taylor.
-Rated Class III, full length trips are recommended for people ages 10-12 and up with a guide.
-The Taylor Canyon itself offers dramatic scenery unlike any other you’ll find in the Gunnison Valley.
+Commercial rafting trips on the Taylor River take place below the dam on the “Upper,” “Middle” and “Lower” Taylor.
+The “Upper” Taylor section is rated Class III, while the “Middle” and “Lower” sections are more mellow.
+Taylor Canyon itself offers dramatic scenery unlike any you’ll find in the Gunnison Valley.
 High canyon walls and tall, dark green pine trees provide enough eye candy for even reluctant rafters.
-For families with younger children, some local outfitters offer trips of just the Lower Taylor, the most mild section.
+Rafting trips are also offered on the Gunnison River between Almont and Gunnison.

 At an elevation of 9,242 feet, 28 miles northeast of Gunnison on the Quartz Creek, lies Pitkin, an 1880s mining town.
 Originally named Quartzville, after Quartz Creek which winds its way through the center of town, Pitkin was Colorado’s first mining camp west of the Continental Divide.

-The town, which is situated on an alpine meadow one mile long and one quarter mile wide, was incorporated on August 11, 1879, when it was renamed Pitkin after Governor Frederick W. Pitkin.
+The town, which is situated on an alpine meadow, was incorporated on Aug.
+11, 1879, when it was renamed Pitkin after Governor Frederick W. Pitkin.
 Continuous discovery of mines in the vicinity brought Pitkin to life and sustained it for many years.
 Today, a visit provides a real taste of the mining history of the area.
 Enjoy historic Victorian and Georgian architecture, with many of the original buildings still standing and in good repair.
-Hunting, fishing, hiking, motor sports, and horseback riding adventures await.
+Hunting, fishing, hiking, motor sports and horseback riding adventures await.

 Where to Stay

-The Taylor Canyon offers plenty of great camping sites, ranging from developed campgrounds to wide spots in the road where you can pull off for primitive camping on some of the 4-wheel drive roads.
-In addition two developed campgrounds exist along Taylor Reservoir, with several others located in other locations in Taylor Park.
-If camping isn’t your thing, but you still want to stay near the activities and fun of Taylor Canyon, our Almont Lodging partners offer great options, including private cabins, rustic lodges, and a dude ranch.
+The Taylor Canyon offers plenty of great camping sites, ranging from developed campgrounds to wide spots in the road where you can pull off for primitive camping on some of the four-wheel-drive roads.
+In addition, two developed campgrounds exist along Taylor Reservoir, with several others located in other locations in Taylor Park.
+If camping isn’t your thing, but you still want to stay near the activities and fun of Taylor Canyon, our Almont lodging partners offer great options, including private cabins, rustic lodges and a dude ranch.